 If the symptoms fail to respond to conservative and medical treatment, the patient may have a urodynamic test, which is a special test to measure pressures inside the bladder.

 Many individuals believe that lapses in cognitive function and memory can happen as we age.
 However, memory loss is a condition that needs medical attention.
-Factors that can cause deterioration in memory include vitamin deficiencies, blood clots, use of recreational drugs and alcohol, sleep deprivation, stress and side effects of certain medications.
+Factors that can cause deterioration in memory include vitamin deficiencies, blood clot in the brain, use of recreational drugs and alcohol, sleep deprivation, stress and side effects of certain medications.
 It is vital to discuss management approaches with the physician and address treatable causes.

 Although some individuals may experience memory lapses, others may have serious underlying conditions like dementia, including Alzheimer’s disease.
 Treatment strategies for memory loss involve teaching and practicing mental techniques to help keep the mind sharp and attentive.